How To File A Medicare Claim

 REIMBURSEMENT FOR MEDICARE PART A (IN-PATIENT HOSPITAL CHARGES)

 Typically, your doctors will bill Medicare directly.
-In this case, you may need to pay a deductible or coinsurance.
+In this case, you may need to pay a deductible or a coinsurance amount.
 However, you may occasionally receive an unexpected bill from a doctor involved in your inpatient treatment.
-If this ever happens to you the easiest thing to do is for you to call Medicare at 1-800-MEDICARE.
-They will be glad to help you and give you all of the information and steps to submit your claim.
+If this ever happens to you, the easiest thing to do is to call Medicare at 1-800-MEDICARE.
+They will be glad to help you and provide all the information and steps to submit your claim.

-NOTE: A lot of times we cringe at the suggestion you need to call a 1-800 Number for Customer Service.
-However, I have personally never experienced this with calling 1-800-MEDICARE.
-They do an excellent job in teaching their Agents and Staff and they are truly there to assist you.
-They are patient and caring and there is no need to be irrational or curt when contacting them.
+NOTE: We often cringe at the suggestion that you need to call a 1-800 Number for Customer Service.
+However, I have personally never experienced this when calling 1-800-MEDICARE.
+They do an excellent job of training their Agents and Staff, and they are genuinely there to assist you.
+They are patient and caring, and there is no need to be irrational or curt when contacting them.
 And remember, if you are smiling while you are talking on the phone, you accomplish a lot more than you ever could with a sour look on your face.

 REIMBURSEMENT UNDER MEDICARE PART B (OUTPATIENT SERVICES)

-Doctor visits, durable medical equipment, and outpatient care fall under Medicare Part B. When making doctors’ appointments, always ask if the doctor accepts Medicare assignment; this helps you avoid having to seek reimbursement.
+Doctor visits, durable medical equipment, and outpatient care fall under Medicare Part B. When scheduling doctor appointments, always ask whether the doctor accepts Medicare assignment; this helps you avoid having to seek reimbursement.

 Be aware that some doctors have opted out of Medicare altogether, and Medicare will not pay for any portion of their services.
 Thus, ensuring your physician accepts Medicare before receiving services is essential.

-If this happens, contact the doctor and find out if they accept Medicare assignments and if and when they plan to submit the claim to Medicare. using Form 1490S. https://www.cms.gov/medicare/cms-forms/cms-forms/downloads/cms1490s-english.pdf If they do not intend to submit the claim themselves on your behalf, request an itemized receipt so you can file a request for reimbursement.
+If this happens, contact the doctor to confirm whether they accept Medicare assignments and when they plan to submit the claim to Medicare—Using Form 1490S. https://www.cms.gov/medicare/cms-forms/cms-forms/downloads/cms1490s-english.pdf If they do not intend to submit the claim themselves on your behalf, request an itemized receipt so you can file a request for reimbursement.

 WHAT IF YOU ARE COVERED UNDER MEDICARE ADVANTAGE (MEDICARE PART C)?